-Are you moving in or around Halifax?
+Are you moving in Halifax?
 If you’d like it to go smoothly, you’ll want to keep these crucial tips in mind.
 Don’t underestimate the stress you can avoid simply by spreading a little of the work out earlier in the process.

 Phase One: Build Your Halifax Moving Plan